Dušan Tadić

-Dušan Tadić (Душан Тадић, [dǔʃan tǎdiːtɕ]; born 20 November 1988) is a Serbian professional footballer who plays as a forward or attacking midfielder and captains both Eredivisie club Ajax and the Serbia national team.
+Dušan Tadić (Душан Тадић, [dǔʃan tǎdiːtɕ]; born 20 November 1988) is a Serbian professional footballer who plays for UAE Pro League club Al Wahda.
+Positionally, he can be deployed as an attacking midfielder, winger or forward.

 Tadić spent his youth at hometown club AIK Bačka Topola and Vojvodina, eventually playing in the UEFA Europa League with the latter.
 After two seasons with Groningen he joined Twente in 2012, where he earned a move to Southampton of the Premier League.
 After four years in England, he returned to the Netherlands in 2018, when he joined Ajax.
+With the club, he went on to win three Eredivisie and two KNVB Cup titles, the 2018–19 Eredivisie golden boot, and the 2020–21 Eredivisie Player of the Season award.
+Tadić left Ajax with 105 goals and 112 assists in 241 matches, joining Fenerbahçe in 2023.

-Tadić has more than 90 caps for Serbia, having made his international debut in 2008, and represented the country at the Olympics in that year, as well as the 2018 and 2022 World Cup.
+Tadić earned a record 111 caps for Serbia, having made his international debut in 2008; he represented the country at the Olympics in that year, as well as at the FIFA World Cup in 2018 and 2022, and the UEFA European Championship in 2024.

 Club career

 Vojvodina

 Dušan Tadić grew up honing his skills within the youth ranks of his hometown's club known as AIK Bačka Topola.
 Eventually he signed a professional contract with Vojvodina and played his first competitive matches in the Meridian SuperLiga at the age of 18.
 While playing for Vojvodina, he gained invaluable experiences playing against great top-flight teams (even against Atlético Madrid) and playing almost four full seasons without any major injuries or incidents.
 His potential in big European games was displayed in the 2009–10 UEFA Europa League qualifying phase when he scored a goal against Austria Wien when he was only 20 years old.